ajgilbert/EFT2Obs/README.md

 Follow these steps to set up and install the relevant software packages.

+### Software environment

+EFT2Obs is only officially supported on EL9/AlmaLinux9 (i.e. the current default lxplus at CERN).
+It is recommended to use one of the following software environments, accessible via cvmfs:

+ - LCG: `. /cvmfs/sft.cern.ch/lcg/views/LCG_106/x86_64-el9-gcc13-opt/setup.sh`
+ - CMSSW: `CMSSW_14_1_0_pre4`

 Clone the EFT2Obs repository and source the `env.sh` script which sets a number of useful environment variables:

 ```sh